simonmichael/hledger/hledger/hledger.m4.md

 Match postings or transactions including any amounts whose currency/commodity symbol is fully matched by REGEX.
 (Contrary to hledger's usual infix matching.
 To do infix matching, write `.*REGEX.*`.)
 Note, to match [special characters](#special-characters) which are regex-significant, you need to escape them with `\`.
-And for characters which are significant to your shell you may need one more level of escaping.
+And for characters which are significant to your shell you will usually need one more level of escaping.
-So eg to match the dollar sign:\
+Eg to match the dollar sign: `cur:\\$` or `cur:'\$'`
-`hledger print cur:\\$`.

 ### desc: query
 **`desc:REGEX`**\